muon-data/muon/README.md

 key: value
 ```

-With no **indents**, mappings are created for the root dictionary.
-When a
+Each file is a tree of **branches** starting from a root record.
+With no
-mapping defines a new dictionary, subsequent definitions with an additional
+**indents**, mappings are contained in the root.
+When a mapping defines a
-indent are for that dictionary.
+branch, subsequent definitions with an additional indent are contained by it.
 ```
 key_in_root: value in root
 branch: